Become part of a legal team.

 - Perform substantive legal work under the direction of an attorney, as permitted by law.

-A complete listing of learning objectives for the Legal Studies program can be found in our Academic Catalog.
+A complete listing of learning outcomes for the Legal Studies program can be found in our Academic Catalog.

 Why Legal Studies?